 1996: City requires secure bicycle parking in all city-owned and -leased buildings.

-1997-1998: Mission Bay Plan adopted, the first to eliminate minimum residential parking requirements, and establish a cap of 1:1 (one parking space per dwelling unit)
+1997-1998: Mission Bay Plan adopted, the first to eliminate minimum residential parking requirements, and establish a cap of 1:1 (one parking space per dwelling unit).

 2002-2006: Planning Commission starts requiring unbundling of residental parking in large projects on a case-by-case basis until citywide requirements were imposed in 2006.

-2002: Draft Market and Octavia Plan was the first draft plan to call for residential parking maximums below 1:1, and proposed two new zoning designations (RTO, residential transit-oriented) and NCT (neighborhood commercial transit-oriented) with no minimum residential or commercial parking requirements.
+2002: Draft Market and Octavia Plan was the first neighborhood plan to call for residential parking maximums below 1:1, and proposed two new zoning designations (RTO, residential transit-oriented) and NCT (neighborhood commercial transit-oriented) with no minimum residential or commercial parking requirements.

 2005: Rincon Hill plan adopted, with no minimum parking requirements for residential and non-residential uses, a .5:1 maximum by right, and 1:1 with conditional use, so long as the developers use non-independently accessible parking layout.
 All parking required to be underground, and parking entrances were prohibited on Folsom Street.
 First neighborhood plan to require all residential spaces be unbundled, minimum residential bicycle parking requirements (.5:1) and dedicated car-share spaces in larger developments.